juanforo/ansible-example/README.md

 Based on [Milos Bejda article](https://www.mbejda.com/deploying-node-applications-with-ansible/)

-Just a example of using Ansible to deploy a node-js based app
+Just an example of using Ansible to deploy a node-js based app